Energy Deficiency and Energy Blocks

 All cells in the body need energy.
 Therefore, energy is the secret master of the system, ahead of all other control systems.

-While many people who are interested in personal development or spirituality are interested in “light”, subtle energy and energy healing, they often forget that working with subtle energies cannot work if there is not enough organic energy available.
+While many people who are interested in personal development or spirituality are interested in “light”, subtle energy and energy healing, they often forget that subtle energies derive from organic energy in the human body.

-Therefore it is important to understand what organic energy is and how it is “produced”, i.e. how we as humans get energy, because life is not possible without energy.
+Therefore, it is important to understand what organic energy is and how it is “produced”, i.e. how we as humans harvest energy because life is not possible without energy.

-How do we produce energy in our human bodies?
+How do we harvest energy in our human bodies?

-The only way to generate energy is in the mitochondria of our cells.
+The only way to generate energy from food is in the mitochondria of our cells.

 Like the human body, our cells have organs.
 One of these organs is the mitochondria, our own tiny power plants.